kaiwolff/Week4_Notes/Linux_Basics.md

 This differs from the approach taken in  the Windows OS.
 The kernel interacts with and "covers" the hardware, and enables the commands coming from the shell to be executed.
 Several different shells exist, such as bash and zsh.
 Regardless of whether applications have a graphical or command-line interface, the application will always interact with the shell.

 Linux treats everything as a file, which has the advantage of standardising interactions.
 While in Windows, a new drive would be assigned a letter (eg C:, E: F: etc), in Linux everything starts from one root directory.
 Similarly, interacting with external devices becomes more standardised.
 For example, a device with a sensor would have the output read by Linux as if it was being read from a file.

+#### Some key differences to Windows

+- Logs and user information are much easier to access, being stored in the filesystem.